 Statistical modelling of traffic intensities in the urban areas becomes a significant task [6].
-Increasing road traffic is accompanied by a wide range of negative factors, influencing the environment (air pollution), local economy ("opportunity costs", fuel costs, wear of vehicles and roads), health and other domains, see, e.g. [7, 13, 15].
+Increasing road traffic is accompanied by a wide range of negative factors, influencing the environment (air pollution), local economy ("opportunity costs", fuel costs, wear of vehicles and roads), health and other domains, see, e.g. [7, 13, 14].
 Obviously, there appear yet many other externalities.
-Couple of solutions to the issue appeared in the last years, e.g.